 How to Identify High Tensile Bolts

-Here’s how you can determine the correct bolt to use for your application.
+Here is how you can determine the correct bolt to use for your heavy-duty application.

 high tensile bolt